 For more information on extending, cloning, and patching FlexApp Layers, refer to the FlexApp Packaging Console Guide.

-Getting Help with ProfileUnity
+Getting Help

-If you have questions or run into issues while using ProfileUnity with FlexApp, Liquidware is here to help.
-Our goal is to provide you with the knowledge, tools, and support you need to be productive.
+If you have questions or run into issues while using our software, Liquidware is here to help.
+Our goal is to provide you with the knowledge, tools, and support you need.

 Using Online Resources